 Vitamin D and Neurologic Disorders

 If you have a neurologic problem that is severe enough to see a neurologist, you are probably not healing your body as perfectly as you once did.
-Most people who are suffering from neurologic problems such as headache, chronic pain, tremor, balance difficulties, dizziness, depression, stroke, or memory loss also have abnormal sleep.
+Most people who are suffering from neurologic problems such as headaches, chronic pain, tremor, balance difficulties, dizziness, depression, stroke, or memory loss also have abnormal sleep.
 Fixing the sleep can often fix the neurologic problem.
+Dr. Stasha Gominak breaks it all down for you.

 Why Vitamin D?